sushant1212/Sentence_Decoding_NLP/README.md

 * The final embedding vector is a 50 dimensional vector

 ### Network Architecture
-* The basic unit of the network is an LSTM.
+* The basic unit of the network is an GRU.
-* The sentence would be fed into an LSTM, and then the final output of the LSTM will be stored.
+* The sentence would be fed into an GRU, and then the final output of the GRU will be stored.
 * This final output is like an encoding of our input sentence.
 * Using this encoding the model will predict the output.

-##### Due to errors faced, I could not proceed further.
-This is all that I have been able to complete.
+* This model is on the same lines as the Seq2Seq model apart from the attention layer.

+### Results